A flip phone with Google Maps? KaiOS is making dumb phones smarter

 You may have never heard of KaiOS, but there’s a chance you’ve seen its software in action if you have read anything about HMD Global’s newly-announced Nokia 8110 4G — it runs KaiOS.
 The software is lightweight, based on HTML5, and manufacturers that use it on their non-touch phones are able to customize the look to their liking.
 In HMD’s case, it’s designed to be reminiscent of Nokia’s old Symbian operating system.

-KaiOS Technologies now has its software on phones from Doro, Reliance Jio, HMD, and soon, Bullitt (with a Cat phone) and Micromax.
+KaiOS Technologies now has its software on phones from Doro, Reliance Jio, HMD, Alcatel, and soon, Bullitt (with a Cat phone) and Micromax.
 What’s even more impressive is how the company is bringing modern smartphone apps and experiences to these affordable devices, thanks to entry-level processors in feature phones from chipmakers like Qualcomm.

 A partnership with Google, Facebook, and Twitter also means people who use feature phones running KaiOS will soon have access to an app store, as well as web apps including Google Maps, Google Assistant, Facebook, Twitter, and more.
 JioPhone 4G phone owners, for example, already have access to JioTV’s video-streaming service — meaning they can watch shows and movies on their feature phones.